manikandareas/cashierapp-docs/docs/intro.md

 The `npx drizzle-kit push:pg` command to run migration database.

-The `java --jar` command to execute and running application jar.
+The `java -jar` command to execute and running application jar.